Lactoperoxidase (LPO Salivary Enzyme System)

 3/5 Evidence Score

-Active Compound Lactoperoxidase (LPO) — bovine + human salivary enzyme.
-Single-chain monomeric glycopeptide ~78-80 kDa with autocatalytic heme B + Ca2+-binding (Asp227)
+Active Compound Lactoperoxidase (LPO); bovine and human salivary enzyme.
+Single-chain monomeric glycopeptide ~78-80 kDa with autocatalytic heme B and Ca2+-binding site (Asp227).

 Benefits

-13-week double-blind randomized parallel group home-use RCT in healthy non-smokers with mean MGI 2.00-2.75.
-Toothpaste containing enzymes (amyloglucosidase + glucose oxidase + LPO) + proteins (lactoferrin + lysozyme) reflecting natural saliva composition vs commercial control.
-Foundational gingivitis-prevention evidence with enzyme-protein toothpaste system.
+A double-blind randomized parallel-group home-use RCT in healthy non-smokers tested a toothpaste containing enzymes (amyloglucosidase + glucose oxidase + LPO) plus proteins (lactoferrin + lysozyme), reflecting natural saliva composition, vs a commercial control.
+The three-enzyme system reproduces the natural salivary defense mechanism rather than introducing exogenous antimicrobials.

 Hypothiocyanite antimicrobial production (mechanism)